cirosantilli/linux-cheat/busybox.md

 Even though Ubuntu 14.04 does not have it installed by default, its boot system adds it to the `/boot/initrd*` files.
 Poetically speaking, the initial boot environment has characteristics of an embedded system.

 It is then the job of `init` to mount

+## Internals

+BusyBox uses the kernel's Kconfig mechanism.

+In particular, it is affected by variables like `KBUILD_OUTPUT` just like the kernel, and has identical targets like `defconfig` and `mrproper`.

+Unlike the kernel, the `KBUILD_OUTPUT` directory must exist before running `make`...
+Why?